AI Operations Weekly | Systems & Security | April 2026

 Four months later, a senior engineering candidate named Priya Sharma sent Marcus a LinkedIn message asking if the position had been filled.
 She had completed the screening call in early February.
 She had gotten a confirmation email that said someone would be in touch within 48 hours.
 It was now late February, and she had heard nothing.

 Marcus pulled up the agent dashboard.
 Green across the board.
 No errors logged.
 Active status.
 He pulled up the integration logs.
-The integration had broken on February 3rd when the scheduling platform pushed a routine update that changed how it handled webhook payloads.
+The integration had broken on February 3rd when the scheduling platform pushed a routine update that changed how it handled automated notification payloads.
 The agent was still accepting inputs, still generating screening responses, still sending candidates a confirmation email.
-But the booking confirmation was being fired into a dead webhook endpoint.
+But the booking confirmation was being fired into a dead notification endpoint.
 Nothing was being written to the calendar.

 For eleven days, every candidate who completed a screening call was getting a confirmation email and then never hearing from his firm again.